Once in a while a very interesting phenomenon occurs in Poland. Let’s call it the Rob Gronkowski Effect.

 Oh, stop it.

-Over the course of the next three articles, we’ll be testing the Pierogi Scale of Polishness against a sample group of fourteen famous Polish expats.
+In the next few weeks leading up to the 15th Singer’s Warsaw Festival, we’ll be testing the Pierogi Scale of Polishness against a sample group of fourteen famous Polish expats, including Isaac Bashevis Singer himself.

 They come from the fields of Cinema, Science, Literature, Glamour, Politics and Nautical Exploration.